Ghost-in-a-Jar/python-takehome-challenge-starter/{{ cookiecutter.project_slug }}/README.md

 # {{ cookiecutter.project_name }}

-This is a simple traffic light simulator written in Python.
-It displays an ASCII representation of a traffic light and allows the user to specify the duration of each light color.
-The simulator runs until the user exits the program via a KeyboardInterrupt.

 ## Running with docker
 Running with docker is the easiest way because you don't have to setup a python environment.